-Man who held hostages at Atlanta-area bank is dead, police say
+Man who held hostages at Atlanta-area bank killed, police say

 Man called TV station, said he was Marine veteran

-The hostage-taker called police around 9:30 a.m.
-ET to say he was at the bank and "made general threats," Cobb County police spokeswoman Alicia Chilton said.
+Police were called from the location around 9:30 a.m.
+ET by a man who who "made general threats," Cobb County police spokeswoman Alicia Chilton said.
+Register said the man had complaints about "military entities."

-He claimed to have a bomb and was holding at least two people in the building, FBI spokesman Steve Emmett said.
+He claimed to have a bomb and said he was holding at least two people in the building, FBI spokesman Steve Emmett said.

-Police arrived outside the bank and closed several nearby roads.
+Police arrived outside the bank, located on Windy Hill Road northwest of Atlanta, and closed several nearby roads.

-A man claiming to be the hostage-taker called CNN affiliate WSB-TV around 10:30 a.m.
-ET.
-He talked to one of the station's assignment editors on the phone for more than 30 minutes, discussing his life and making demands, WSB reported.
+Subsequently, a man claiming to be the hostage-taker called CNN affiliate WSB-TV.

-The man said he was a homeless Marine veteran who served two tours in Iraq with a supply company, and had no money for food, WSB reported.
+He talked to one of the station's assignment editors on the phone for more than 30 minutes, saying he was a homeless Marine veteran who served two tours in Iraq with a supply company, and had no money for food, WSB reported.

+Police say they are trying to identify the man but did not confirm the caller was the hostage-taker.

 Conflicting information

-There was conflicting information about what happened next.
-Shortly after noon, Cobb County police spokesman Dana Pierce said everyone who'd been in the bank with the man were released unharmed.
+Shortly after noon, Cobb County police spokesman Pierce said everyone who'd been in the bank with the man were released unharmed.
 The suspect remained inside, and police were trying to determine what was happening in the bank, Pierce said.

 But Register, the police chief, announced later Friday that police had entered the building to try to rescue two hostages, leading to the suspect's death.